-We use online scenarios to see if you have the judgement and skills to be a prison officer.
+We use realistic scenarios to see if you have the judgement and skills to be a prison officer.

-During the online tests you will be asked how you would deal with situations you might face working in a prison including:
+During the online test you will be asked how you would deal with situations you might face working in a prison including: